eda6767/Jenkins/README.md

 ## Create Docker container for SSH

-First, we can create folder under jenkins_ : centos and create Dockerfile in this folder
+First, we can create folder under jenkins_/jenkins : centos and create Dockerfile in this folder

 ```
 mkdir centos